-After installation of those font packages, Azul Zulu Builds of OpenJDK will automatically use the TTF files provided by the packages.
+After installation of those font packages, their high quality TTF files will be automatically used by Java applications.
 If an application asks for specific font names, like for example Lucida, the fontconfig package installed with the commands above provides a similar replacement font without the need for a change in the application code.

 Exception in thread "main" java.lang.Error: Probable fatal error:No fonts found.

 If you don't see such an error message but the font rendering appears to be low quality, please also follow the instructions listed above as some TTF files might be missing on the system.
 If after the installation the font rendering appears to be still unexpected, take a look at Font rendering changes after upgrading Azul Zulu Builds of OpenJDK.